GavinEke/PS7Zip/README.md

 ## Contribute

-Please submit an issue on GitHub or if you know how to fix it please submit a pull request
+Please submit an issue on GitHub or if you know how to fix it please submit a pull request.

 ## Notes